Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 directory, parent of working directory and boot directory in long format.

 Command is used to print a type of file in a directory

+Command 13 is to create a symbolic link to a file or directory